Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 body* a soil is viewed as an object that occupies space, has defined physical dimensions and that is more than the sum of its individual properties or attributes.
-This concept requires that all properties of soils be considered collectively in terms of a completely integrated natural body [@SSDS1993].
+This concept requires that all properties of soils be considered collectively and simultaneously in terms of a completely integrated natural body [@SSDS1993].
 A consequence of this, is that one must generally assume that all soil properties covary in space in lockstep with specific named soils and that different soil properties do not